injflea727/grove/docs/index.md

 #### The power button

-The power button is located on the bottom left size of the virtual computer case.
+The power button is located on the bottom left side of the virtual computer case.
 Try clicking it; the virtual monitor will blank out, indicating that the Grove has turned off.
 Click the button again to turn the Grove back on.